FAQ

 Why doesn't the paint run into the reservoir but down the outside of the stencil cap?

 There is a slit right under the hole.
 Make sure it isn't clogged with paint!
-Open it with the included nail or acetone!
+Open it with a nail or acetone!

 How to clean the TINYPINK at the end of a day?